 Winner: Vinyl flooring

-It is impossible to beat vinyl flooring in the area of moisture resistance.
+Beating vinyl flooring in the area of moisture resistance is impossible.

 Laminate is only moderately water-resistant and is not recommended for bathrooms or basements that experience even the slightest moisture infiltration.